Blog · Geriatric Gymnast · Managing injuries

 One of the strategies I used, fairly religiously, when I was in the weight-loss zone was tracking my food.
 It had become a daily habit which kept me honest and accountable.
 There was rarely a day or a meal that didn't get logged.
 Though laborious, I got so used to the process that it became like brushing my teeth or putting deodorant on; it was just something I did every day.
 Until now.

 How do we build the courage to do hard things?
 Do we see ourselves as competent and able to tackle the challenges?
-In this chapter of Geriatric Gymnastics, I discuss how gaining personal experience and developing a strong support system puts us on an upward trajectory for molding the best version of ourselves.
+In this post, I discuss how a strong support system bolsters our training experience.

 Self Care